Isoroku Yamamoto: Dates of rank

-In popular culture

-Since the end of the Second World War, a number of Japanese and American films have depicted the character of Isoroku Yamamoto.
+In film and fiction

+Yamamoto was portrayed by Denjirō Ōkōchi in Toho's 1953 film Eagle of the Pacific.

+The 1960 film The Gallant Hours depicts the battle of wits between Vice-Admiral William Halsey, Jr. and Yamamoto from the start of the Guadalcanal campaign in August 1942 to Yamamoto's death in April 1943.
+The film, however, portrays Yamamoto's death as occurring in November 1942, the day after the Naval Battle of Guadalcanal, and the P-38 aircraft that killed him as coming from Guadalcanal.

+In 1960's Storm Over the Pacific from Toho Studios, Yamamoto is portrayed by Susumu Fujita.

+In Daiei Studios's 1969 film Aa, kaigun (later released in the United States as Gateway to Glory), Yamamoto was portrayed by Shōgo Shimada.

-One of the most notable films is the 1970 movie Tora!
+Yamamoto is portrayed by Japanese actor Sō Yamamura in the 1970 movie Tora!
 Tora!
-Tora!, which stars Japanese actor Sô Yamamura as Yamamoto, who states after the attack on Pearl Harbor:
+Tora!; he states after the attack on Pearl Harbor:

-The first film to feature Yamamoto was Toho's 1953 film Eagle of the Pacific, in which Yamamoto was portrayed by Denjirô Ôkôchi.

-The 1960 film The Gallant Hours depicts the battle of wits between Vice-Admiral William Halsey, Jr. and Yamamoto from the start of the Guadalcanal Campaign in August 1942 to Yamamoto's death in April 1943.
-The film, however, portrays Yamamoto's death as occurring in November 1942, the day after the Naval Battle of Guadalcanal, and the P-38 aircraft that killed him as coming from Guadalcanal.

-In Daiei Studios's 1969 film Aa, kaigun (later released in the United States as Gateway to Glory), Yamamoto was portrayed by Shôgo Shimada.Gateway to Glory (1970).
-Turner Classic Movies.

 Professional wrestler Harold Watanabe adopted the villainous Japanese gimmick of Tojo Yamamoto in reference to both Yamamoto and Hideki Tojo.

 Award-winning Japanese actor Toshiro Mifune (star of The Seven Samurai) portrayed Yamamoto in three films: